 A person who carries out work in any capacity for JCU, and includes working as:

 A workplace is the place where work is carried out for JCU and includes any place where a Worker goes, or is likely to be, while at work.

-Under WHS legislation, if the contractor has been appointed as the principal contractor, then he / she will have the responsibilities and duties of the PCBU.
+Under WHS legislation, if the Contractor has been appointed as the Principal Contractor, then they will also have the responsibilities and duties of the PCBU.

-Officers should be conversant with HSE-PRO-008 HSE Responsibilities Procedure to understand all their work health and safety statutory responsibilities and how they apply to JCU operations.
+Officers should be conversant with WHS-PRO-001 WHS Responsibilities Procedure to understand all their work health and safety statutory responsibilities and how they apply to JCU operations.

 Senior Officers will be responsible for ensuring the requirements of this Contractor Safety Management Procedure and any other requirement(s) prescribed by the JCU Health and Safety Management System (HSMS) are implemented within their area of responsibility.

-The HSE unit has an advisory function in relation to the work health and safety management of contractors at JCU.
+The WHS unit has an advisory function in relation to the work health and safety management of Contractors at JCU.
 This is done by:

 - Developing and implementing this Contractor Safety Management Procedure across the JCU business;